peterelst/photoframe/README.md

 ## Raspberry Pi headless setup

-To set up the project without hooking up the Raspberry Pi to a monitor and keywbord you can do the following:
+To set up the project without hooking up the Raspberry Pi to a monitor and keyboard you can do the following:

 * Create an empty file named `ssh` on the boot partition of the SD card containing Raspberry Pi OS
 * Create a file called `wpa_supplicant.conf` on the boot partition root folder that contains your country information and wifi access point credentials: